SanazKaz/Native-Mass-Spec-ML-model-and-Data-Generator/README.md

+Project developed on Mac M2 Pro with an Anaconda envrionment and has not been tested on windows or other operating systems.
+Small adjustments to versions may be required.
+No GPU was used and should not be necessary.

+Pytorch should be downloaded from:

+https://pytorch.org/ - with the correct version for your operating system.

 Setting Up the Environment:

 To set up the environment and install the required packages for this project, follow these steps: